Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/use-case-descriptions.md

     - AVAILABLE: <i>Electric (Wireless) Hedge Trimmer (NAME) (CONTACT)</i>

-6. The user clicks option 3 and clicks the (button: CONTACT) and is presented with the contact information for Electric (Wireless) Hedge Trimmer.
+6. The user clicks option 3, which is within their budget so they can afford the tool, and clicks the (button: CONTACT) and is presented with the contact information for Electric (Wireless) Hedge Trimmer.

 7. The user contacts the person responsible for Electric (Wireless) Hedge Trimmer.